Senior Media Planner Resume Example

 You want to cover both technical and soft skills.
 Think about adding things like Google Analytics, negotiation, Excel, and campaign optimization.
 These are common in over 80% of job listings.

-Don’t forget skills like cross-functional teamwork and presentation abilities.
+Don’t forget skills like cross-functional teamwork and presentation abilities—qualities you’ll also see emphasized in a supply chain planner cover letter.
 Listing these shows you can handle client communication and collaborate with creative teams.
 That’s it-you’re set to wrap up your resume.

 Picking a resume template matters more than you think.
 A clear, simple layout helps hiring managers spot your skills fast.